andromeda-eb/Tic-Tac-Toe-GUI-with-AI/README.md

 # Tic-Tac-Toe-with-AI-
-An implementation of tic tac toe with the minimax algorithm
+An implementation of tic tac toe with the minimax algorithm.
+Program is implemented in Java.Player is X and AI